syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/oracledb.md

 ![Blazor Pivot Table bound with OracleDB data](../images/blazor-pivottable-oracledb-databinding.png)

-> In [this](https://github.com/SyncfusionExamples/how-to-bind-Oracle-database-to-pivot-table/tree/master/Blazor) GitHub repository, you can find our Blazor Pivot Table sample for binding data from a OracleDB using the Web API service.
+> In [this](https://github.com/SyncfusionExamples/how-to-bind-Oracle-database-to-pivot-table/tree/master/Blazor) GitHub repository, you can find our Blazor Pivot Table sample for binding data from a Oracle database using the Web API service.